 Sprains, Strains, and Breaks Treatment Clinic in Davie FL

 Injuries can happen at any time.
-Whether your child’s jumping on the trampoline and hurts his ankle, or you fall while you’re at work, sprains, strains, and broken bones can occur when you least expect it.
-However, Quick Family Urgent Care, serving Davie, FL and the general vicinity, is available to accurately diagnose and provide treatment quickly.
+Whether your child’s jumping on the trampoline and hurting his ankle, or you fall while you’re at work, sprains, strains, and broken bones can occur when you least expect it.
+However, Quick Family Urgent Care, serving Davie, FL, and the general vicinity, is available to accurately diagnose and provide treatment quickly.

 The pain of a sprain and strain are very similar, so you may not be able to tell one from the other based on your discomfort level.

 A sprain is a stretched or torn ligament, which is the tissue that connects two bones together.
 It’s caused by a twist, blow, or fall.
 Most commonly, people sprain their ankles.
 You’re more susceptible to a sprain if you’ve had one in that area in the past.

 The severity of a sprain varies as follows:

 • Mild sprain – the joint is stable and not loose